sematext/docs/docs/logs/syslog-ng.md

 ## Configure Destinations

-To properly configure your destination, you'll first need to decide how to authenticate to Logsene.
-There are two options: with your Logsene application token (which is what we recommend), or by authorizing your public IPs from the Logsene UI.
+There are two options to properly configure your destination:

+- with your Logs Management application token (which is what we recommend)
+- or by authorizing your public IPs from the Logs Management App UI.

 After you choose your authentication method, you'll configure your destination according to the protocol you prefer: UDP, TCP or TLS.
 For